 PHIL: Do you have a guideline, a favorite resource that tells you what are the best commentaries?

 PHIL: All right.
-Now let me turn to what is probably THE most commonly asked question we get.
-I think somebody either phones us or writes us on a daily basis to ask this question, and it’s this: What do you do when there are no good churches around?
+Now let me turn to what is probably the most commonly asked question we get.
+I think somebody either phones us or writes us on a daily basis to ask this question, and it’s this, “What do you do when there are no good churches around?”

 JOHN: You go to the best one.
 You just can’t not go.
 You need to be the blessing.
 You need to be the difference.
 You need to be there.
-You...you know, I always answer that question by saying, look at the churches of Revelation.
-You’ve got seven churches, two were good, right?
-Just two, Smyrna and Philadelphia were two good churches.
+You know?
+And I always answer that question by saying, “Look at the churches of Revelation.
+You’ve got seven churches: two were good – right?
+Just two: Smyrna and Philadelphia were two good churches.

 JOHN: Well, I think you use every means possible.
-And I tell people when you’re in a church, go to the pastor one on one, don’t start a rumor mill, don’t start a...you know, some kind of a destructive mutiny underneath him, I think you go to the pastor.
+And I tell people, “When you’re in a church, go to the pastor, one on one.
+Don’t start a rumor mill; don’t start some kind of a destructive mutiny underneath him.
+I think you go to the pastor.
 You go to the elders, the leaders of your church and say, “Here are my concerns.”

-Now, I’m not talking about nit-picking about I don’t like that kind of music, or I don’t like that...
-That may be true, you may hate all of that but you’ve got to pick your battle and it needs to be a truth battle.
+Now, I’m not talking about nitpicking about, “I don’t like that kind of music,” or, “I don’t like...”
+I mean that may be true.
+You may hate all of that, but you got to pick your battle, and it needs to be a truth battle.
 And when you’re dealing with sound doctrine and truth, you’ve got the Bible on your side.
-If you’re dealing with style of music, you’re not going to find a lot of verses that are going to tell you what style to have in music.
-So you’ve got to make sure you’re dealing with issues of doctrine and biblical interpretation and a true and direct representation of Christ and His church.
+When you’re dealing with style of music, you’re not going to find a lot of verses that are going to tell you what style to have in music.
+So, you’ve got to make sure you’re dealing with issues of doctrine and biblical interpretation and a true representation of Christ and His church.
 But I think you go to leadership.
 They are the ones who are accountable and should be held responsible.

-That’s all we have time for today.
-But to our listeners, I want to say thank you for listening in with us.
-We’re going to be giving you more opportunities to ask more questions down the road and we’re going to air those questions on Grace to You radio, maybe post them on our web site, that’s GTY.org...GTY.org.
-On behalf of John MacArthur and the staff here, thanks for listening and thanks for supporting the verse-by-verse teaching of God’s Word through Grace to You.
+That’s all we have time for today, but to our listeners I want to say thank you for listening in with us.
+We’re going to be giving you more opportunities to ask more questions down the road, and we’re going to air those questions on Grace to You radio, maybe post them on our website.
+That’s GTY.org – GTY.org.